The Ultimate 3 Day Workout Split - 1500 Reps of Pain!

 Still don't believe that you can find the time to work out?
 Let's break it down by the numbers.

 Subtracting 7 hours for sleep, 9 hours for work, and 4 hours for miscellaneous activity from a 24 hour day leaves you with 4 extra hours.
 That is plenty of time to get in a 90-120 minute workout.
-It still leaves you with a couple hours to catch an episode of The Walking Dead before bedtime.
+It still leaves you with a couple hours to catch an episode of your favorite show before bedtime.

 If you are even more strapped for the time than the ordinary individual and can only carve out 5-6 hours in your entire week to throw around some iron, then this program is for you.
 This workout is also great to run if you want your body to get some rest and have more off days for a couple weeks before going back to your normal split.
 But, after running this you may never go back to your normal split.

 This 3-day split features 500 reps per day.
 It is a high-intensity routine that is going to push you to your limits and make your muscles feel like they are going to pop out of your skin.

 If you've never experienced "the pump" before then get ready.
 This pump is going to feel like a bone-crushing handshake.
 It is alive, screaming, and ready to deliver you some serious gains in this routine.